Upper School Curriculum Guide

 Overview

-In French, Mandarin Chinese and Spanish, five-year sequences begin with an introduction to basic grammar combined with an immediate and almost exclusive use of the language.
+In French, Mandarin Chinese, and Spanish, five-year sequences begin with an introduction to basic grammar combined with an immediate and almost exclusive use of the language.
 From the first day, students are immersed in the language studied.
 This approach fosters instinctive and uninhibited responses and involves students in a unique intellectual process.
 Mastery of basic grammar, development of writing skills and confident self-expression in the target language are accomplished in part by frequent class participation and written exercises.
-As proficiency is acquired, students may take Advanced Placement offerings in French, Mandarin Chinese and Spanish.
+As proficiency is acquired, students may take Advanced Placement offerings in French, Mandarin Chinese, and Spanish.

 Policies